Tomoghno/Tomoghno/README.md

 <br />

-Hi, I'm [Tomoghno Sen](https://sentomoghno503.wixsite.com/design "Website"), a passionate self-taught [RUST](https://www.rust-lang.org "RUST") programmer and a freelance graphic designer from <span style="color:orange"> In</span><span style="color:white">d</span><span style="color:green">ia</span>.
+Hi, I'm [Tomoghno Sen](https://sentomoghno503.wixsite.com/design "Website"), a passionate self-taught [RUST](https://www.rust-lang.org "RUST") programmer and a freelance graphic designer from ###INDIA.
 My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
 I take great care in the experience, architecture, and code quality of the things I build.

 I am also an open-source enthusiast and maintainer.
 I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.